cbrandolino/log/books.md

 # Books

+- The Revolt of the Public, Martin Gurri, 4

 ## March 2021

-- Flow, Mihaly Csikszentmihalyi, 4
+- Flow, Mihaly Csikszentmihalyi, 3.5
 - Nihilism and Technology, Nolen Gertz, 2.5
-- Entangled Life, Merlin Sheldrake, 3.5
+- Entangled Life, Merlin Sheldrake, 3

 ## February 2021

-- The Omnivore's Dilemma, Michael Pollan, 4
+- The Omnivore's Dilemma, Michael Pollan, 4.5
 - The Pursuit of Oblivion, Richard Davenport-Hines, 3.5

 ## January 2021